Discord Audio & Video End-to-End Encryption (DAVE) Protocol#

 The Commit and its associated members are un-modified from the MLS Commit definition.
 The Welcome and its associated members are un-modified from the MLS Welcome definition.

-When there is at least one add proposal handled by the commit, the MLSCommitWelcomeOpcode MUST include a Welcome message.
+When there is at least one add proposal handled by the commit, this opcode MUST include a Welcome message.

 struct {